unkyulee/micro-journal/readme.md

 * Rev.1 – *a place holder for future projects*

 * **[Rev.2](/micro-journal-rev-2-revamp/readme.md)** – A Raspberry Pi–based setup with a wide display and mechanical keyboard.
 This version aimed to combine a focused writing experience with the editing power of a full computer, offering both simplicity and flexibility.

-* **[Rev.2.1](/micro-journal-rev-2-revamp/readme.md)** – Bigger keyboard version of Rev.2
+A variant with bigger keyboard is called [Rev.2.1: CyberDeck](/micro-journal-rev-2-revamp/readme.md).

 * Rev.3 – *a place holder for future projects*